craigbarnes/lua-gumbo/README.md

 ### Using LuaRocks

-To install the latest lua-gumbo release with [LuaRocks], first ensure the requirements listed above are installed, then use:
+To install the latest lua-gumbo release via [LuaRocks], first ensure the requirements listed above are installed, then use the command:

     luarocks install gumbo